-Residents with a car registered within the CAZ will be exempt from the charge for two years.
+Residents with a car registered within the CAZ are exempt from the charge for 2 years.
 For a full list of exemptions, visit #brumbreathes.

 The council has support available to help people adjust to the CAZ, including a £1,000 mobility credit and a £2,000 scrappage scheme.

 A pilot for Oxford’s zero emission zone started on 28 February 2022 and runs between 7am and 7pm all-year round.

 The zone cover 9 streets in the centre of Oxford to begin with, Only 100% zero emission vehicles can be used in the zone free of charge.